Glossary

 Xerox Artificial Intelligence Systems (XAIS)

-The division working to commercialize Xerox Workstations running Interlisp-D.
+The former Xerox division working to commercialize Xerox workstations running Interlisp-D.

 Rank Xerox